yannick-lc/yannick-lc.github.io/drafts/2025-10-05-constrained-clustering.md

 This finally gives us the familiar K-Means algorithm:
 1. Initialize $K$ centroids randomly
-2. Assign each point to the cluster whose centroids is closest
+2. Assign each point to the cluster whose centroids is closest (E step)
-3. Update centroids as the means of the corresponding assigned points
+3. Update centroids as the means of the corresponding assigned points (M step)
 4. Repeat 2 and 3 until convergence

 <img class="center-image" src="" alt="K-Means illustration" width="400"/>